whateverjackson/Readme/README.md

 # Readme
 🌿 About Me

 Hello, and welcome.
 My name is brandie raquel jackson ( Ever Jackson), and my life has been shaped by two powerful callings: my early Christian foundation and my present witchcraft practice.
 Both have taught me that service, courage, and care for community are sacred responsibilities.
-The First sate recognized california state wicca witch with the San Benito county state Probation deptartment.
+The First sate recognized wicca witch with  california state of the U.S.A. wicca witch with the San Benito county state  of California  of the U.S.A.
+Probation deptartment.

 ✝️ My Mission in Life: Christian Roots